blcdevs/Frontend-assement/README.md

         npm start

         ```
-7. The server should now be running on http://localhost:3232
+7. The frontend should now be running on http://localhost:3232

 # Clone the Backene
     [Backedn](https://github.com/blcdevs/api)